betamike/goldylock/README.md

 of a process is running.
 It is implemented without using flock which means it *should* be cross-platform, but it has only been tested on Linux and OS X.

-A `LockFile` in Golock is either locked or unlocked.
+A `LockFile` in Goldylock is either locked or unlocked.
 It can be manually unlocked by calling the `Unlock()` method, though most likely you will want to `defer` that call when the lock is created.

 You can optionally choose to have the `LockFile` unlocked if the process is killed externally.